RunningAJ/DFIRScripts/README.md

 bash UserAgentSeperator.sh /folder/filelocation.pcap /outputdirectory

+# Windows_GetExternalLinks
+Purpose: The point of this POSH function is to parse LNK files to find links that point to external network locations for their icon.
+This has been used as a way to get an NTLM hash.

+get-externalLinks -path c:\

 # Windows10_Amcache_Parser
 Purpose: Parse the amcache to look for evidence of program execution and also the hash of the program executed.
 When executed this will output a CSV file.